Yeb02/CUDA_MoEv/README.md

 <img align="left" width = 400 src="./diagrams/populations.png">
 <img align="center" width = 300 src="./diagrams/agentsPool.png">

 *In this example, there are 5 modules per population, and 4 agents.
-These parameters can be modified independently.*
+These parameters can be modified independently, typical value would be 256 for both.
+Here, agents have 1 module from population 1, 2 from pop.
+2, 4 from pop.
+3. This is not random, see next section.*

 #### Agent structure

-The agent's network architecture is a tree of modules.
-The agent has a pointer to the root node, and an inference / learning step is performed by calling the appropriate recursive function on the root node.
+The agent's network architecture is a tree of phenotypic modules.
+The agent has a pointer to the root module, and an inference / learning step is performed by calling the appropriate recursive function on the root.
+The agent's input and output are that of the root <sub><sup>(not necessarily, as in PC both observations and actions can be seen as sensory modalities)</sup></sub>. <br/>
 A phenotypic module has an input activation vector, an output activation, and a set of children phenotypic modules.
 Leaf modules do not have children.
 The root is at depth 0, (also called layer in the code) its children at depth 1, etc. All phenotypic modules at a certain depth have types from the same population, so they have the same size hyperparameters, which includes the number of children.